taskforcesh/bullmq/docs/gitbook/patterns/timeout.md

 ```

 {% hint style="info" %}
-It's better to split a long process into little functions/steps to be able to stop an execution by validating if we reach the timeout in each transition.
+It's better to split a long process into little functions/steps to be able to stop an execution by validating if we reach the timeout in each transition using an AbortController instance.
 {% endhint %}

 ## Read more: